 The Trust has a mixed approach to its support for ICT.
-The Marvell College was a new build PFI school opened in 2013 and became an Academy in 2016 when it also renamed itself from the Andrew Marvell College to he Marvell College.
+The Marvell College was a new build PFI school opened in 2013 and became an Academy in 2016 when it also renamed itself from the Andrew Marvell College to The Marvell College.
 During this time, it has had a fully managed out-sourced ICT service from RM but this contract comes to an end at the end of August 2020.
 The other Academies are supported by local providers and have a range of end dates for their support.

 Going forward